Words With Friends

 We created a tab navigation to expose some of the content that was previously hidden under the hamburger button at the top left of the home screen.
 To increase their ability to navigate on larger screens we introduced a swipe mechanic between main navigation screens.
 The visual design was a convention that we took from popular Android applications like Pinterest.

 Research and Notes

-To start any project off I like to be well informed.
-This includes a lot of player interviews, competitive analysis and reviewing the product itself.
+To start any project off I like to gather as much data as possible.
+This means a lot of player interviews, competitive analysis and reviewing the product itself.
 I write notes and doodle in my sketchbook.
 I run tests and experiments to gather as much quantitative data as possible.
 Whatever I can do to understand the user and their motivations.
 I'm also trying to solidify product goals, philosophy and strategy.
 Breaking the product down to find what they call the core loop in gaming.
 This idea applies to any other software development.
 One of my favorite PMs phrased it as only a PM could; "find your key metric".
 Do your homework so you can understand the user and make informed decisions.

 It's not just about quantitative data.
 It's also important to understand the user from a more emotional standpoint if you want to make a connection.
 I like to get to insight into their behavior in a variety of ways.
 You can run fake ads to see what creative works best, have players fill out surveys and do in app experiments/tests.
 We also prototype features and put our work in front of actual users throughout the design process.
 It's important to move quickly, without too much engineering time being spent.
 I have utilized a variety of prototyping software including Game Salad, Lottie/After Effects, Flinto, Axure, Invision to name a few.

 Here's a link to a Flinto Prototype which we tested with users for a feature called "Fast Play".
 The password is "whiskey".